cran/bimets/README.md

 - +500  coefficients;
 - +1000 time series of endogenous and exogenous variables;

-In these models we can find equations with restricted coefficients, polynomial distributed lags, error autocorrelation and conditional evaluation of technical identities; all models have been simulated in static, dynamic, and forecast mode, with exogenization and constant adjustments of endogenous variables, through the use of BIMETS capabilities.
+In these models we can find equations with restricted coefficients, polynomial distributed lags, error autocorrelation and conditional evaluation of technical identities; all models have been simulated in static, dynamic, and forecast mode, with exogenization and constant adjustments of endogenous variables, through the use of **bimets** capabilities.

-In the +800 endogenous simulated time series over the +20 simulated periods (i.e. more than 16.000 simulated observations), the average percentage difference between BIMETS and leading commercial software results has a magnitude of `10E-7 %`.
+In the +800 endogenous simulated time series over the +20 simulated periods (i.e. more than 16.000 simulated observations), the average percentage difference between **bimets** and leading commercial software results has a magnitude of `10E-7 %`.
 The difference between results calculated by using different commercial software has the same average magnitude.

 ## Installation